 We are also a member of ABTA (ABTA number Y2687).
 If your holiday does not include flights, ABTA will ensure you receive a refund or, if already abroad, you are returned to the point where your contracted arrangements with us commenced in the event that your holiday cannot be provided as a result of our insolvency.
 Please go to www.abta.com for a copy of the guide to ABTA’s scheme of Financial Protection.

 Subject to the requirements of EU Regulation 1177/2010, we regret we are not in a position to offer you any assistance in the event of delay at your outward or homeward point of departure.
-We cannot accept liability for any delay which is due to any of the reasons set out in clause 9 of these Booking Conditions (which includes the behaviour of any passenger on the flight who, for example, fails to check in or board on time).
-In addition, we will not be liable for any delay unless it has a significant effect on your holiday arrangements and in this event our liability will be limited to a maximum of 10% of the price paid for your holiday.
+We cannot accept liability for any delay which is due to unavoidable and extraordinary circumstances (see clause 9).
+In addition, we will not be liable for any delay unless it has a significant effect on your holiday arrangements.

 In all situations the ship has liberty to proceed without pilots.
 The ship also has liberty to deviate from the advertised route and to call (or omit to call) at any port or place to tow and assist vessels and to offer or render assistance to preserve life or property or for any other reason or purpose which in the judgment of the Master of the ship (whether alone or acting on advice from others) is reasonable including, but not limited to, weather conditions, operational matters, the medical condition of anyone on board or the safety, comfort or convenience of guests.
 Such deviation shall not give rise to any liability on our part and shall not represent a significant change to the holiday.